-\\\Technology Support
+Technology Support

 During the transition to distance learning, the IT Department also played a crucial role in the area of teaching and learning.
 Their duties and responsibilities shifted as necessary to attend to the many needs of the schools, and we believe that the department, in coordination with the schools, was very successful in accomplishing its goals.
 The team worked expeditiously to purchase, inventory, and distribute devices and hotspots to all students in need.
 In the end-of-year survey, only 1.1% of the students and 1.9% of the parents indicated that the district had not been successful in providing students the devices that they need for learning.
-During our stakeholder meetings, parents have acknowledged and appreciated the titanic efforts from the IT Team to guarantee that schools received and distributed the devices that students needed.
-The department also completed the installation of Cleartouch panels in all classrooms throughout the district so that teachers could begin to teach from their classrooms with ease.
+During our stakeholder meetings, parents have acknowledged and appreciated the titanic efforts from the IT Team to guarantee that schools received and distributed the district so that teachers could begin to teach from their classrooms with ease.
 Principals have expressed how this has made a significant improvement in the quality of distance learning that our teachers provided this year.
 Teachers have also indicated how this equipment has truly helped with the implementation of the concurrent classroom model.